mollusc-labs/clark/README.md

 # Clark
-A free and open-source logging dashboard, and REST API for `syslog`, `REST`, and soon, `AMQP`.
+A free and open-source logging dashboard, and REST API for `rsyslog` and theoretically any other syslog-daemon.
-Clark is packaged as a simple docker-compose setup, allowing for seamless integrations and deployments.

 ## How to use
 1. Make sure you have Perl >5.10 and the following packages installed: